Bachelor of Arts in Early Childhood Education and Care QQI (Level 7)Year 2 Entry

 Other Essential Information:

-All existing Early Years Educators must have Garda Clearance and furnish to GMIT-Mayo a copy of their clearance.
+All existing Early Years Educators must have Garda Clearance and furnish GMIT Mayo with a copy of their clearance.

 Discipline: Nursing and Social Care